direktiv/direktiv.github.io/docs/walkthrough/conditional-transitions.md

 ### Foreach State

 For range loops like the one in this demo there's another state called a Foreach State that simplifies the logic and splits up a data set to run many actions in parallel without doing lots of transitions.
-A fuller explanation of the Foreach State will be discussed in a later article, but here's an equivalent workflow definition to the demo if you're curious:
+A fuller explanation of the Foreach State will be discussed in [another article](examples/solving-math-expressions.html), but here's an equivalent workflow definition to the demo if you're curious:

 ```yaml
 id: multiposter